M4rtinK/modrana/run/launcher/README.rst

 What the launcher does
 ----------------------

-There are three main thing a launcher needs to do:
+There are three main things a launcher needs to do:

 - append a *Universal Components* backend into QML import path
-- append the main modRana folder to the Python import path via the `PYTHONPATH` environmental variable
+- append the main modRana folder to the Python import path via the `PYTHONPATH` environment variable
 - load the main modRana QML file and run it

 Setting the paths
 -----------------

-The launcher has a reasonable set of paths defined in it's `pro` file, which can be overridden by passing arguments to `qmake` when the launcher is being built.
+The launcher has a reasonable set of paths defined in its `pro` file, which can be overridden by passing arguments to `qmake` when the launcher is being built.

-By default the expected modRana installation path prefix is pointing `/usr/local/share` and the PREFIX `qmake` variable can be used to override
+By default the expected modRana installation path prefix is pointing to `/usr/local/share` and the PREFIX `qmake` variable can be used to override
 this: